Datona-Labs/datona/Example-KYC.md

 In this scenario the Verifier finds that the Owner's proof of address is out of date and makes a log entry.
 The email address retrieved from file 1 is used to contact the owner and request the updated data.
 The owner adds a recent proof of address to the vault and the Verifier reads it.

-*Note, in future versions of the Datona Protocol, communication between actors may be handled by the vault and controlled by the S-DAC.
+*Note, in future versions of the Datona Protocol, communication between actors may optionally be handled by the vault and controlled by the S-DAC.
 This is known as Secure Messaging.*

 ```
 $ datona appendVault $contract $vaultUrl $vaultServerId "Requested more recent proof of address\n" --file 0xFFfFfFffFFfffFFfFFfFFFFFffFFFffffFfFFFfF --key verifier